sharmashivanand/malcure-security-suite/readme.txt

 == Frequently Asked Questions ==

-= Does malCure Security Suite protect my website? = malCure Security Suite is intended to help you harden and secure your WordPress install.
+= Does MI Security Suite protect my website? =
+MI Security Suite is intended to help you harden and secure your WordPress install.
 You'll need to review and implement security best-practices with the help of plugin's output.

 == Screenshots ==